 Natural CBD oil is the hottest wellness trend in years; esteemed for its numerous benefits for physical and mental well-being.
 CBD provides significant anti-anxiety, anti-stress, anti-inflammatory and pain-relieving effects, without any psychoactive effects on the brain.
 But does cannabidiol (CBD) oil impact our hormones?
 And if so, what about the ‘feel-good’ chemical dopamine?

-In this article, we’ll take a look at the relationship between CBD and dopamine, alongside what dopamine is and the importance of maintaining balanced levels of the neurotransmitter in the brain and body.
+In this article, we’ll take a look at the relationship between CBD and dopamine and answer the question 'does CBD release dopamine?'; we'll also explore what dopamine is and the importance of maintaining balanced levels of the neurotransmitter in the brain and body.

 What is Dopamine?

 Dopamine is a neurotransmitter that helps to control the brain’s reward and pleasure centres.
 Dopamine is synthesised in the brain by nerve cells and plays a role in many body functions, such as motivation, memory, sleep, concentration and mood, sending messages between the brain and your body.

 Dopamine, nicknamed the “motivation molecule”, is widely regarded as the chemical that enables you to feel pleasure, satisfaction and motivation – in other words, a surge of dopamine makes you feel good!

 Functions of Dopamine